Best Things to do in Mexico City

 1. EXCEPTIONAL FOOD

 You would be hard pressed to find a foodie publication that has not mentioned the amazing chefs, restaurants and street food in Mexico City in recent years.
+In fact, in 2024, Michelin finally took notice with their first Mexico City restaurant recommendations.
 From mouth-watering, flavour-packed tacos and tortas, to progressive and elevated dishes in stunningly beautiful dining rooms, you could spend months exploring the options.

 Polpo - Roma Norte Restaurants